-2 Geometrization approach
+Geometrization approach

-In the preceding section we have discussed a number of hadron or particle models which are essentially based on geometrical theories, for instance Kerr-Schild model or Topological Geometrical Dynamics [1].
+or particle models which are essentially based on geometrical theories, for instance Kerr-Schild model or Topological Geometrical Dynamics [1].

-However, we can view these models as part of more general approach which can be called "geometrization" program.
-The rationale of this approach can be summarized as follows (to quote Bruchholz): "The deeper reason is that the standard model is based on Special Relativity while gravitation is the principal item of General Relativity" [2].
+However, we can view these models as part of more general approach which can be called 'geometrization' program.
+The rationale of this approach can be summarized as follows (to quote Bruchholz):

+"The deeper reason is that the standard model is based on Special Relativity while gravitation is the principal item of General Relativity."[3]